 Meanwhile, Antonio Inoki was still unsatisfied with the annual tournaments presented by NJPW and proposed the formation of a kayfabe wrestling governing body for the company: the International Wrestling Grand Prix, commonly known as the IWGP.

-The body then announced a tournament of their own, called the IWGP League, which was similar to the World and MSG Leagues, having a single round-robin block.
+The body then announced a tournament of their own, called the IWGP League, similar to the World and MSG Leagues, with a single round-robin block.